mtolly/pokemid/README.md

     All of these events affect all notes that come after them, except the `pitchbend` event which affects only the next (or coinciding) note.

-    Note that `notetype` does not require the first parameter, though you can supply it if you wish.
-Note encoding speeds are chosen by the program automatically.
+    Note that `notetype` does not require you to supply a note encoding speed, though you can if you wish (before the volume and fade parameters).
+It is ignored because speeds are chosen by the program automatically.

     Events cannot be placed in the middle of a note, only at its beginning/end